tkaburagi/springboot-vault-consul-demo/README.md

 $ java -jar target/demo-0.0.1-SNAPSHOT.jar --server.port=9090 #Shold be another terminal
 ```

-Make sure API is running and connect to Database via Vault
+Make sure API is running and connect to Database using the credential managed by Vault
 ```console
 $ curl http://localhost:8080/allbooks | jq
 [